kpfleming/jinjanator-plugin-format-xml/README.md

 }
 ```

-And you have a XML file with the data, `nginx.xml`:
+And you have an XML file with the data, `nginx.xml`:

 ```xml
 <nginx>